 Campus Recreation and Sports

-With a full schedule of men’s, women’s, co-recreational teams and individual sports activities, the intramural program offers every student, faculty and staff members the opportunity to participate in competitive as well as recreational sports.
-Activities include softball, football, basketball, bowling, tennis, soccer, golf, running events, volleyball, dodge ball, table tennis and inner tube water polo.
-Additionally Campus Recreation has a Grad/Law Recreation program designed specifically for graduate and law students.
+With a full schedule of men’s, women’s, co-recreational teams and individual sports activities, the intramural program offers every community member the opportunity to participate in competitive as well as recreational sports.
+Activities include softball, football, basketball, tennis, soccer, golf, running events, volleyball, dodge ball, table tennis, inner tube water polo and more.
+Additionally, Campus Recreation has a Grad/Law Recreation program designed specifically for graduate and law students.
 This program includes intramural leagues and community special events for graduate students only.

 Sports Clubs are student-registered organizations administered through the Campus Recreation department.
-USD students may become a member of a competitive and/or recreational sports club on campus.
-Competitive Sports Clubs include: Baseball, Equestrian, Men’s and Women’s Lacrosse, Men’s Rugby, Men’s and Women’s Soccer, Men’s and Women’s Volleyball, Surf, Men’s and Women’s Water Polo, Water Ski, Ultimate Frisbee, Rock Climbing, Tennis, Golf and Roller Hockey.
+USD community members may register to join a competitive and/or recreational sports club on campus.
+Competitive Sports Clubs include: Baseball, Equestrian, Men’s and Women’s Lacrosse, Men’s Rugby, Men’s and Women’s Soccer, Men’s and Women’s Volleyball, Surf, Men’s Water Polo, Water Ski, Ultimate Frisbee, Climbing, Tennis, Golf, Cross Country and Ice Hockey.
 These clubs compete in local and national collegiate leagues plus host tryouts.
-Recreational Sports Clubs include: Dance Company, and Running.
-These clubs may compete in competitions; however they tend to sponsor recreational activities as their primary function.
-For more information on sports clubs go to: Campus Recreation/Sports Clubs
+Recreational Sports Clubs such as Dance Company may compete in competitions; however they tend to sponsor recreational activities as their primary function.
+For more information, please visit the Campus Recreation Sport Clubs website.

-As part of USD’s wellness initiative, University Fitness (USD FIT) is a branch of Campus Recreation focusing on providing opportunities to strengthen the minds, bodies and souls of the campus community.
+University Fitness (USD FIT) is a branch of Campus Recreation and is dedicated to developing the minds, bodies and souls of the campus community.
 Services are centered in the Bradford Lee Bosley Mission Café and Fitness Center, a wellness focused facility located in the heart of Mission housing.
 Supporting the mission and values of USD, the center promotes healthy lifestyle choices and social interaction to enhance the total student experience.
 USD FIT offers group exercise classes and personal training at nominal fees to the campus community.
-In addition to the Mission Fitness Center, USD community members may also enjoy informal use of the JCP McNamara Fitness Center and the Sports Center.
-For more information please visit the Mission Fitness Center website at Mission Fitness Center.
+For more information please visit Mission Fitness Center.
+USD community members may also enjoy informal use of the JCP McNamara Fitness Center and the Sports Center.